sebastienrousseau/nalufx/nalufx-ui/ui/components/carousel/README.md

 ### Custom Colors and Focus

-You can customize the focus behavior and the stretch factor for non-active items.
+You can customize the focus behaviour and the stretch factor for non-active items.

 ```slint
 Carousel {